Museum Studies Standard Course List

 This class focuses on the implementation of collections policies and procedures: establishing and managing collections, management procedures and systems, documentation of collections, records preservation, collections access and storage, handling, packing and shipping, and inventory control.
 This is the second- semester, applied class for 6201.
 CMST 6201 Introduction to Collections Management is required for this class.

 Examines the role of preventive conservation in museums by introducing materials commonly found in collections, the causes of their deterioration and the resources available to identify and mitigate collection risks.
 Students will learn how to handle objects, how to record object conditions in written and photographic formats, how to choose a conservator, how to test materials for use with museum collections, how to perform a qualitative assessment, and to understand the ethics that govern conservation.
-(Cross-listed with Departments of Anthropology and Fine Art).
+(Cross-listed with Anthropology).

 CMST 6205 – Archival Practice (Fall)